-GYPSY MEMBERS - A Gypsy Member must meet the following requirements:
+VAGABOND MEMBERS - A Vagabond Member must meet the following requirements:

-a) A Gypsy Member shall be defined as a person meeting all of the Requirements of a Full Member, Section 1(a-e) who, due to isolation (physical or social) from like-minded individuals, cannot join a standing chapter.
+a) A Vagabond Member shall be defined as a person meeting all of the requirements of a Full Member, Section 1(a-e) who, due to isolation (physical or social) from like-minded individuals, cannot join a standing chapter.

-b) All Gypsy Members shall belong to the National Chapter (Chapter 1) until they are able to create or join a nearby chapter.
+b) All Vagabond Members shall belong to the National Chapter (Chapter 1) until they are able to create or join a nearby chapter.

-c) Gypsy Members shall be required to pay the dues at whatever the National Chapter’s rate may be, not to exceed $20 dollars per member per month.
+c) Vagabond Members shall be required to pay the dues at whatever the National Chapter’s rate may be, not to exceed $20 dollars per member per month.

-e) Gypsy Members are subject to all RRAMA bylaws and guidelines and shall meet all requirements.
-It should be noted that a Gypsy Member is NOT the desired long term status of a member, and that any “GYPSY” should attempt to join or charter a permanent Chapter.”
+d) Vagabond Members are subject to all RRAMA bylaws and guidelines and shall meet all requirements.
+It should be noted that a Vagabond Member is NOT the desired long term status of a member, and that any “Vagabond” should attempt to join or charter a permanent Chapter.”

 PROBATIONARY MEMBERS - Probationary member must meet the following requirements: